How Much Does a Business Consultant Cost: Consulting Fees and Pricing Structure

 Some businesses hit a plateau at some point and need external advice to keep scaling.

-With hundreds of millions of businesses out there, commonalities are discovered in different segments – service vs. product businesses, small vs. large corporations, on-site vs. distributed businesses, and various industries.
+With hundreds of millions of businesses out there, there are noticeable commonalities in different segments—service vs. product businesses, small vs. large corporations, on-site vs. distributed businesses, and various industries.
 What works for a 20-person tech shop won’t for Target or Walmart.

 Smaller businesses still try to uncover the most profitable and repeatable channels that generate revenue – think of business development and lead generation